 Simultaneous receipt of a scholarship

 To take part in the PCD network's Mobility Programme, M.A. and PhD students require an informal letter from a mentor offering to supervise their research during their stay at Harvard University.
 A mentor should be a humanities professor at the host university whom you choose and contact on your own before your stay.
-An overview of those teaching in the humanities at Harvard can be found here.
+An overview of the departments and institutes in the humanities at Harvard can be found here.

 A mentor must not necessarily be a professor working in your own field.
 Nonetheless, you will be affiliated with the institute of your mentor during your stay.